HSE banner

 Risk of fire and explosion

-There is a serious risk of fire and explosion because methanol is highly flammable and there are many potential sources of ignition in most homes, including:
+There is a serious risk of fire and explosion because methanol is highly flammable and there are many potential sources of ignition in most homes such as:

-It is also possible that a violent chemical reaction could be produced by:
+It is also possible that a violent chemical reaction could occur by

 Any of these could result in the mixture splashing or boiling over, causing serious burns.